WhitsonAS/Rachford-Rice-Contest/README.md

 Note that you're not allowed to change the floating point precision to get the desired threshold!
 The goal is that your algorithm should be able to have a threshold equal to your floating point precision.
 Any solution based on floating point manipulation of this kind will be **disqualified**.

+When you have developed a code that you want to submit, make a folder within the folder called `Solutions` with the date of your submission (YYYYMMDD) and your name (e.g. `20211015-Markus-Hays-Nielsen`) and add a file called `solution.py` within this folder (the relative path should look like this: `Solutions/20211015-Markus-Hays-Nielsen/solution-py`).
+The solution file should be possible to copy and paste straight into `rachford_rice_solution.py` and run with no modifications needed.
+If there is any issue with running your solution, you will be contacted and asked to fix the issue.
+If no answer is recived, the solution will be removed.
+This is meant to make everything easier for the reviewer and anyone else who wants to try your code.

+The procedure for adding your code to the repository is to first make a new branch with your name (e.g. `markus-hays-nielsen`) and once you are ready to submit you can create a pull request with your file(s) in the structure detailed above.
+Once your code has been reviewed, we will add your code to the main branch and it will become public.

+If you want to submit you solution privately, please contact us by mail at **markushays@whitson.com**.

 # Basic theory about Rachford-Rice problem

 The Rachford-Rice equation is a combination of (1) the material balance equation, (2) the assumption that the vapor (y<sub>i</sub>) and liquid (x<sub>i</sub>) compositions are defined by a constant set of K-values (K<sub>i</sub>) and (3) that the sum of vapor and liquid molar fractions sum to one.